 - getting into expensive territory – definitely a considered purchase.

-Perfect for… keeping up with your gym routine at homeCheck out the amazing reviews on Amazon here.
+Perfect for… keeping up with your gym routine at homeCheck out the amazing reviews of the Concept 2 rowing machine on Amazon here.

 WaterRower Natural Rowing Machine

 Finally we have what is fast becoming one of the most popular types of rowing machines on the market today.
 The WaterRower is unique in that it uses water to provide natural resistance which is just like how it would be if you were rowing on real water and not in a gym.
 The faster you go the more resistance.

 It’s a fairly basic set up and it’s actually a really pleasant way to train with the noise of the swooshing water.
 The monitor measures everything that you need it to and is compatible with many heart rate monitors around.

 Most of all what stands out about this rower is that as well as being an excellent bit of equipment that works really well, but that it looks great.
 It would be at home in any living area and would complement it rather than being an eyesore!
 It does fold away as well though in case you don’t want it out on show!

 - beautiful machine – definitely a statement item

 - bulky – it does fold away, but then you wouldn’t get the benefit of its looks.
 But you do need a good bit of space for it

 Perfect for… heavy workouts in style!Check out the latest price on Amazon here.